Gilgamech/website/blog.md

 # [11/26/2023](#11262023)  - Putting my 'box in a box (err frame) for you.

 Site frames are a way to fully isolate site data from the HTML bootstrap.
-A site frame is meant to hold a small amount of JS and other "connective tissue" to support a site, as it calls data from near and far.
+A site frame is meant to hold a small amount of JS and other 'connective tissue' to support a site, as it calls data from near and far.
 This is enabled through the new URL replacement feature:
 - Drop your load in the road!
 Leave a URL at the start of any line to have the page eventually load and display that data.

 Also the variable system is fully functional: